programminghistorian/proghistbot/README.md

 ## Heroku

 From a more technical point of view, the bot is a Python script that runs certain days of the week on Heroku.
 The bot is called "proghistbot" on Heroku.
-As of right now, @walshbr owns the bot, and @mdlincoln, and @jerielizabeth are collaborators.
+As of right now, the Programming Historian account on Heroku owns the bot.
 If new people need to be added to the bot, contact @walshbr.

 Heroku only allows workers to run every 10 minutes, hourly, or daily.
 So we get around this by having two workers scheduled to each go off once a day.
 When they fire, they check to see what day it is.
 If it's not a day of the week when their particular worker is scheduled to go off, they pass.
 So we're filtering to only run Monday/Thursday.
 You can check the behaviors for these scheduled tasks by clicking on "Resources" from the dashboard for the proghistbot app when logged into Heroku.
 This resource is called "Heroku Scheduler."
 I've also included a task that allows you to run a tweet immediately for testing purposes.
 Under "Resources" from the app dashboard, the worker "python bot.py" is by default off.
 Turning this worker on by clicking the pencil at right will have the bot run a tweet immediately.